AlinaBaber/Robotic-Path-Tracking-with-Reinforcement-Learning-Q-Learning-and-SARSA/README.md

-# Robotic Path Tracking with Q-Learning and SARSA
+# Robotic Path Tracking with Reinforcement Learningv (Q-Learning and SARSA)

 This project focuses on robotic path tracking using reinforcement learning algorithms, specifically Q-Learning and SARSA.
 The goal is to enable an autonomous agent to navigate a grid-based environment, avoid obstacles, and reach a specified goal.